-Phonics are taught daily in Reception and Year 1 following the 'Soundswrite' programme.
-This programme is used in year 1 and 2, with a view to continue it throughout the school.
+Phonics are taught daily in Reception and KS1 following the 'Sounds Write' programme.
+All pupils in KS2 have regular sounds write lessons.
 All Reception children are provided with opportunities that encourage and celebrate emergent writing.
-Children will participate in both shared and guided writing sessions led by the class teacher.
+Children participate in both shared and quided writing sessions led by the class teacher.